-Marriage, civil partnership and cohabitation agreements
+Marriage, registered partnership and cohabitation agreements

 Marriage